yonkahlon/Zenject/README.md

 The final property you will notice on the ZenjectBinding component is the "Container Type".

 In most cases you can leave this as its default "Local".
-However, if you are using FacadeCompositionRoot in places, then the other value might be useful here.
+However, if you are using GameObjectContext in places, then the other value might be useful here.

 "Container Type" will determine what container the component gets added to.
-If set to 'Scene', it will be as if the given component was bound inside an installer on the SceneCompositionRoot.
-If set to 'Local', it will be as if it is bound inside an installer on whatever CompositionRoot it is in.
-In most cases that will be the SceneCompositionRoot, but if it's inside a FacadeCompositionRoot it will be bound into that instead.
-Typically you would only need to use the 'Scene' value when you want to bind something to the SceneCompositionRoot that is inside a FacadeCompositionRoot (eg. typically this would be the MonoFacade derived class)
+If set to 'Scene', it will be as if the given component was bound inside an installer on the SceneContext.
+If set to 'Local', it will be as if it is bound inside an installer on whatever Context it is in.
+In most cases that will be the SceneContext, but if it's inside a GameObjectContext it will be bound into that instead.
+Typically you would only need to use the 'Scene' value when you want to bind something to the SceneContext that is inside a GameObjectContext (eg. typically this would be the MonoFacade derived class)

 ## <a id="advanced-factory-construction-using-subcontainers"></a>Advanced Factory Construction Using SubContainers